 Finishing at the back of the group, the Infinitipro by Conair Nano Tourmaline Ceramic did little to impress us.
 It delivered very lackluster results across our tests, though we did appreciate its automatic off feature and the included heat shield to cover the heating element.

 Our biggest complaint with this product lies in the design and feel of the handle and interface.
 The buttons are small and more difficult to press, and this product is limited to only five different temperature settings.
-The clamp handle and the grip also are far from our favorite.
-On top of all that, the stand doesn't balance quite as well or offer any adjustability compared to the top-tier models.
-Overall, it will curl your hair, but we would generally suggest sticking with an alternative option.
+The clamp handle and the grip also are far from our favorite, and the stand doesn't balance as well or offer any adjustability compared to the top-tier models.
+Overall, it will curl your hair, but we generally suggest sticking with an alternative option.